Welcome MxCC Parents and Families!

 - Discuss their classes, work load, possible academic problems that may arise and how to deal with them

-- Seek academic support from instructors or the Learning Center if they fall behind, feel lost or overwhelmed in courses
+- Seek academic support from instructors, the Academic Success Center, and/or Retention Specialist if they fall behind, feel lost or overwhelmed in courses

 - Find a quiet place to study for the 6 hours (average) required for every 3 credit class meeting – 24 hours a week for full-time students

 - View college as a full-time job that should take priority over paying jobs; you can offer support with family and other responsibilities to help them through this commitment

 - Limit work hours, if possible, to part-time (20 hours per week during school)

 - Get to know college expectations, operations and procedures found in the Academic Policies and Campus Policies

 - Learn important dates in the Academic Calendar for each semester: